bocadilloproject/queso/docs/guide/installation.md

 OS: Darwin-18.2.0-x86_64-i386-64bit
 ```

-Note that you may have another OS of version of Boca, Bocadillo, or Python installed.
+Note that you may have another OS or a different version of Boca, Bocadillo, or Python installed.

 [bocadillo]: https://bocadilloproject.github.io